 Here are some tips on how to get great photographs of the super moon.
-If you want to try for the eclipse, tips for that here.

 FIND A GOOD LOCATION

 You’ll want a location that is as high up as possible, facing west.